benhook1013/space-game/DESIGN.md

 - The game starts in a menu overlay.
 - `SpaceGame` transitions to `playing` when the user taps start.
+- Players can pause the game from the HUD or with the Escape key, showing a pause overlay.
 - On player death, a game over overlay appears with a restart button.
 - A `GameState` enum tracks the current phase.